VicRail N type carriage: V/Line Passenger Purple Era, Withdrawal and Preservation (2017-)

-On the 5th October 2022, it was announced that from the 23rd October all Shepparton services would now operate using VLocity units, this is has been delayed until further notice due to flooding at Shepparton.
+On 5 October 2022, it was announced that from 23 October, all Shepparton services would now operate using VLocity units, this has been delayed until further notice due to flooding at Shepparton.
 This would result in the end of N set operations on services along the Seymour corridor.

+By September 2024, no Bairnsdale services were run by locomotive-hauled trains.

+In November 2024, Vlocity trains began to replace N sets on the Warrnambool line, with all services replaced with Vlocity trains by 1 December 2024, except for those stabled at Warrnambool overnight.
+From 14 April 2025, all Warrnambool line services began being operated by Vlocity units.
+The final locomotive-hauled service ran on 30 March 2025.

+By 18 March 2025, five ACN, one each BCZ and BDN, six BN, five BRN, three BTN and five BZN were removed from the V/Line rolling stock register, along with all remaining H type carriages, five D, one DN van and power van PH454.

+On the night of 29 May 2025, vehicles ACN27, ACN39, ACN57, BDN6, BDN21, BDN50, BN16, BN17, BN55, BRN37, BRN38, BRN56, BZN261 and BZN271 were authorised for transferred from Newport Workshops to North Bendigo Workshops in a transfer by Southern Shorthaul Railroad, having been withdrawn from V/Line service.

 Carriage sets

-The N cars appear in fixed sets not altered in ordinary service.
-The sets are numbered between 1 and 19.
+The N cars appeared in fixed sets which were not altered in ordinary service.
+The sets were numbered between 1 and 19.
 Initially issued to service as 3-car sets, from 1995 additional cars of the BCZ, ACZ, BS, BZN or BTN type were attached to give longer sets.
-Additional cars may also be temporarily attached or detached to a set without the set code being altered.
+Additional cars might be temporarily attached to a set, or detached from it, without the set code being altered.